HilliamT/Vapor-Authenticator/README.md

 - `tailwind.config.js` - `TailwindCSS` configuration file
 - `tailwind.css` - File denoting which `TailwindCSS` directives are being used
 - `tsconfig.json` - A build configuration file to let the `TypeScript` Compiler know how to convert our `TypeScript` files ending in `*.ts` into plain `JavaScript` `*.js` files.
-- `Vapor.gif` - Example gif demo of Vapor.
-Purely for the `README.me`
 - `webpack.common.js` - A build configuration file to let the Webpack Babel Compiler know how to convert our `TypeScript-React-TailwindCSS` `src/` files into an optimised `build/` file of plain old `JS`, `HTML` and `CSS`.

 ## Contact